iann0036/tf-cfn-provider/docs/providers/azurerm/TrafficManagerProfile.md

 `TrafficRoutingMethod` - (Required) Specifies the algorithm used to route traffic, possible values are: - `Geographic` - Traffic is routed based on Geographic regions specified in the Endpoint. - `Performance` - Traffic is routed via the User's closest Endpoint - `Weighted` - Traffic is spread across Endpoints proportional to their `weight` value. - `Priority` - Traffic is routed to the Endpoint with the lowest `priority` value.

+`Geographic` - Traffic is routed based on Geographic regions specified in the Endpoint. - `Performance` - Traffic is routed via the User's closest Endpoint - `Weighted` - Traffic is spread across Endpoints proportional to their `weight` value. - `Priority` - Traffic is routed to the Endpoint with the lowest `priority` value.

+`Performance` - Traffic is routed via the User's closest Endpoint - `Weighted` - Traffic is spread across Endpoints proportional to their `weight` value. - `Priority` - Traffic is routed to the Endpoint with the lowest `priority` value.

+`Weighted` - Traffic is spread across Endpoints proportional to their `weight` value. - `Priority` - Traffic is routed to the Endpoint with the lowest `priority` value.

+`Priority` - Traffic is routed to the Endpoint with the lowest `priority` value.

 `DnsConfig` - (Required) This block specifies the DNS configuration of the Profile, it supports the fields documented below.

 `MonitorConfig` - (Required) This block specifies the Endpoint monitoring configuration for the Profile, it supports the fields documented below.

 `Tags` - (Optional) A mapping of tags to assign to the resource.

+### DnsConfig Properties

 `RelativeName` - (Required) The relative domain name, this is combined with the domain name used by Traffic Manager to form the FQDN which is exported as documented below.
 Changing this forces a new resource to be created.

 `Ttl` - (Required) The TTL value of the Profile used by Local DNS resolvers and clients.

+### MonitorConfig Properties

 `Protocol` - (Required) The protocol used by the monitoring checks, supported values are `HTTP`, `HTTPS` and `TCP`.